The red wave wasn’t, and American journalists blame the polls.

 Before the midterm elections on Tuesday, many media predicted a “red wave” of Republican victories that would repudiate Democratic president Joe Biden.

 37 House and three Senate elections remain to be decided, but it’s clear the red wave didn’t materialize.
-Some two dozen out of 435 seats in the House of Representatives changed hands, switching the majority from Democrats to Republicans.
+Some two dozen out of 435 seats in the House of Representatives changed hands, switching the majority from Democratic to Republican.
 Control of the Senate is still in the balance.
 At best, Republicans would net two seats.
 Even that would make this the most lackluster Republican midterm-election victory since 1962.

 Reporters blame the polls for giving them the wrong impression, but they didn’t cite the polls in their stories.
 They predicted a “red wave” or even a “red tsunami” based on everything from “abortion peaking too soon as a motivating issue” (Axios) to Joe Biden’s absence from the campaign (National Review) to Donald Trump’s analysis (The Wall Street Journal) to Pennsylvania Democrat John Fetterman’s poor debate performance (The Hill) to a moral panic about non-existent fentanyl-flavored Halloween candy (Fox News) to “fundamentals” (CNN) and “momentum” (Washington Examiner) and “growing signs” (The New York Times) to increased Democratic campaign spending in blue districts (NBC).